Megan Jaquiery Barrister

 CRIMINAL BARRISTER

-A former Crown Prosecutor, Megan joined the independent bar in 2018 and now specialises in criminal defence work.
-Armed with significant prosecution and defence experience, she is in an ideal position to advise clients who find themselves charged with serious crimes.
+Armed with considerable prosecution and defence experience, Megan is in an ideal position to advise clients who find themselves being investigated and/or charged with serious crimes.

 Qualifications and appointments